-This easy Keto naan recipe makes pillowy-soft, fluffy flatbreads that taste just as good as the real thing!
-They’re perfect for mopping up your favourite Indian curry.
-Low carb, gluten free and egg free!
+This easy keto naan bread recipe makes pillowy-soft, fluffy flatbreads that taste just as good as the real thing!
+My coconut flour naan is perfect for mopping up your favorite Indian curry.
+The recipe is gluten-free and egg-free.

 I've been craving Indian food recently and have been eating plenty of curries.
-I normally make them with cauliflower rice instead of real rice to keep things low carb.
 But one thing was missing.
 NAAN BREAD!

 It's actually really simple to make low carb naan at home that puffs up as beautifully as naan made from wheat.

 This naan bread recipe is a bit of a personal breakthrough - it is my first EGG FREE low carb bread.
 Plus, it contains an extra portion of fiber!